Stylback/home-server/README.md

 By default, anyone who visits `passwordpusher.domain.tld` can create a new password push.
 My initial plan was to implement some form of authentication for this page, ensuring that only authenticated users could create new pushes.
 Going through the [configuration options](https://github.com/pglombardo/PasswordPusher/blob/master/Configuration.md#enabling-logins) I learned that this is possible only with an SMTP server.

 As I don't have an SMTP server I instead tried Nginx HTTP authentication but I had to abandon that idea as it would also force authentication for the password pushes, defeating the purpose of the service.
 I now just disable the proxy host for PasswordPusher when not in use and enable it for a couple of days while a password is being shared.

+I have submitted a [feature request](https://github.com/pglombardo/PasswordPusher/issues/474#issue-1447962464) to PasswordPusher for the option to use default credentials similiar to that of Gotify.

 --------------------